RobHelgeson/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 For either of these options you also have to have the `Ignore content in square brackets` [preprocess setting](preprocess.md) activated.

-> **Note**: This does not always work flawlessly.
-The [known problems](../../known-problems.md) section has more details on how to fix ruby character highlighting problems.

 ### Duplicate Audio Problem